 Offering AC and solar power options, the system includes FLIR thermal or radar sensors, high-speed and high-definition cameras, a cellular modem or fiber connection, one of three LED-enhanced warning devices and the BlinkLink® Alert Management Software.

-In the correction zone, drivers have the opportunity to self-correct.
+Wrong-way drivers then have the opportunity to self-correct.
 After all, the goal of the system is to remediate the behavior before it progresses any further.

 Via BlinkLink® or an API integration with an agency’s Advanced Traffic Management Software (ATMS), email and text alerts can be sent in real time to law enforcement or traffic operators that include vehicle information, the location and the time of the event.
 This data enables responders to take the necessary action for a safe offender interception, as well as identify behaviors and determine wrong-way driving hotspots over time.